AbelHristodor/notes-cheatsheets/Software Engineering/Architectural Design Patterns.md

 ![[MVC.png]]
 ### Model
-The model contains only the application data, it does not have any kind of logic or business logic.
+The model contains<mark style="background: #FFB86CA6;"> only the application data, it does not have any kind of logic</mark> or business logic.
 It just manages data and how the communication with the database.
 ### View
-The view defines the layer that handles how data coming from the model is displayed to the user.
+The view defines the layer that <mark style="background: #FFB86CA6;">handles how data coming from the model is displayed</mark> to the user.
 It knows how to communicate with the model layer but does not manipulate it, it simply displays information to the user
 ### Controller
-The controller sits between the model and the views, it is responsible for manipulating data, for handling events, errors and it's where the business logic is located.
+The controller sits between the model and the views, it is responsible for <mark style="background: #FFB86CA6;">manipulating data, for handling events, errors a</mark>nd it's where the business logic is located.

 ### Pros and Cons
 **Pros:**